Zamiell/racing-plus/docs/bugs.md

 ## Miscellaneous Bugs

 - The "fast-clear" feature does not apply to Challenge Rooms or Boss Challenge Rooms.
+- The "fast-clear" feature causes bosses in the Boss Rush to not drop hearts.
+(Reported by Gamonymous)
 - The "fast Vanishing Twin" feature does not apply to double champion bosses or multi-segment bosses.
 (Reported by Gamonymous)
 - When returning to a big room from a crawl space, the camera will jerk from the door to the location of the crawl space.
 - The Great Gideon crawl space is not be handled by the fast-travel feature.